a-milosavljevic/imagelytics/README.md

-# imagelytics
-Standalone app to classify images, visualize heatmaps and generate report
+# Imagelytics: A standalone desktop application for image classification with visualization and reporting